still-js/stilljs-site/docs/components.md

 	```

-Above we have to father component, which has one level of offsprings, additional level is not allowed using `<st-element></st-element>`, anyway it can be achieved by using Web-component or regular HTML. (see best preactices sectio).
+Above we have to parent component, which has one level of offsprings, additional level is not allowed using `<st-element></st-element>`, anyway it can be achieved by using Web-component or regular HTML. (see best preactices sectio).

 !!! abstract "Nesting Component considerations"